Lis Pendens Law Changed by Florida Legislature

 There are a variety of reasons for filing and recording a lis pendens, however, the one most frequently quoted is for a plaintiff in a lawsuit, including probate and trust litigation cases, to serve notice of plaintiff’s claim on the real property, so that any alienation of the property takes subject to the plaintiff’s claim.
 In other words, very few potential purchasers will purchase real estate which has a claim against it thus the lis pendens has the practical effect of preventing sale while the lawsuit continues which is very important if the real estate is the asset that will be used to satisfy a judgment.
 It is well settled in Florida that the purpose of a notice of lis pendens is to warn everyone that the title to the property is in litigation and that there is a cloud on the title to the property involved.

-The new revised statute also extends the time to thirty days for a holder of an unrecorded interest to intervene in the action.
-Previously, only twenty days after recording of the notice was permitted.
+The newly revised statute also extends the time to thirty days for a holder of an unrecorded interest to intervene in the action.
+Previously, only twenty days after the recording of the notice was permitted.